SirVingeTheSecond/bearing-fault-diagnosis/README.md

 ## Explanation of Splitting

 This is the important part.
-The split strategy determines what goes in your training set versus your test set:
+The split strategy determines what goes in the training set versus the test set:

 | Split | Training Severities | Test Severities | What It Tests |
 |-------|---------------------|-----------------|---------------|